 There are several countries that will require a Tax ID for incoming shipments, including:

 Easyship Streamlines Compliance

 In our recent update, Easyship has streamlined the process of syncing the Tax ID requirement for Shopify merchants.
-When you or a customer is filling out the shipping label form, there will be Tax ID (Required Field) for countries where it is required for incoming shipments.
-This will automatically sync from your Shopify account to assure tha all the necessary information is included for the shipment.
+When you or a customer is filling out the shipping label form, there will be a Tax ID (Required Field) for countries where it is required for incoming shipments.
+This will automatically sync from your Shopify account to assure that all the necessary information is included for the shipment.
 Customers will no longer need to worry about where to include the Tax ID number on the shipping label.

 Make Sure to Include Tax ID Information for the Peak Season

 This peak season is like no other in history.
 The COVID-19 pandemic has upended the eCommerce and logistics industries in unprecedented ways.
 Forecasts expect it’ll be a record-breaking season for eCommerce with couriers pushed to their capacity.
 This is why it’s critical that merchants and retailers are prepared and understand the rules and regulations for their international customers.

 Here are a few quick tips to make sure you are prepared:

 - It’s always good to review the tax and duties country regulations.
 Our handy country guide can help you look up the regulations for specific countries.